vijay8i/this-and-that/01-build-systems/notes/06-gn-ninja-conan-take-3.md

 $ gn args --list=build_type --overrides-only out/debug
 ```

-I think it would be cool if I can figure how to set the *build_type*
+I think it would be cool if I can figure how to set the _build_type_ based on
-based on *out_dir*, so I can avoid having to use *--args* cli option.
+_out_dir_, so I can avoid having to use _--args_ cli option.
+That is an exercise
-That is an exercise for another day.
+for another day.

-## Install dependencies at *gen-time*
+## Install dependencies at _gen-time_

-There is not a lot of material on *gn* that explicitly talks about its
+There is not a lot of material on _gn_ that explicitly talks about its
-*philosophy* and *principles*.
-My understanding is that at the very least
+_philosophy_ and _principles_.
+My understanding is that at the very least it is
-it is within the *gn*'s domain of concern to produce efficient *build.ninja*
+within _gn_'s domain of concern to produce efficient _build.ninja_ files to
-files to reduce the build time.
+reduce the build time.
 However, that is not automatic.
-There is
+There is nothing _gn_ can
-nothing *gn* can do if the build/release engineer inadvertently injects
+do if the build/release engineer inadvertently injects blocking functions into
-blocking functions into the instructions for *ninja*.
-This was my fear,
+the instructions for _ninja_.
+This was my fear, since I was just getting to know
-since I was just getting to know *gn*.
+_gn_.

-To make sure my third-party dependencies get installed at *gen-time*,
+To make sure my third-party dependencies get installed at _gen-time_, I started
-I started examining the files that *gn* generated for *ninja*.
-And look
+examining the files that _gn_ generated for _ninja_.
+And look for any log
-for any log created by *ninja*; turns out, by default *ninja* keeps log
+created by _ninja_; turns out, by default _ninja_ keeps log of its activities in
-of its activities in `.ninja_log` and there is no option to turn it off!
+`.ninja_log` and there is no option to turn it off!

 ```log
 # ninja log v6